Diabetic Foot Assessment

 - An injury or wound that smells unusual or unpleasant

-A foot care nurse provides a diabetic foot exam at our St. Catharines Foot Care Clinic.
+A foot care nurse will provide an exam at our St. Catharines Diabetic Foot Clinic.
 The exam usually includes the following:

 – A short discussion about your health history and any previous problems you’ve had with your feet.